microsoft/promptflow-rag-project-template/README.md

 d.
 Steps for batch experimentation using python SDK:
 1) Go to experimentation directory and chose the subdirectory based on your choice of vectorsearch services.
 1) Open batchRunEvaluations.ipynb notebook and run through cells.
 Note: to setup the configs for the batch experimentation runs, you may modify run_config.yaml file for batch evaluations on several configurations as you may find in the last section of the notebook.
+* Note: the notebook is setup to use evalset.csv, which contains 10 human-curated pairs of questions and answers.
+Please refer to the [readme file in the datasets subdirectory](\financial_transcripts\datasets\readme.md) for alternative datasets.

 e.
 Steps for docker deployment: